Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 * [Auto Prefixer](https://autoprefixer.github.io/): Auto Prefixer is an application used at the end of the project to give the CSS code some extra properties when used on different browsers.

+* [Django Framework](https://www.djangoproject.com/): Django is a free and open source Python web framework for rapid development and clean, pragmatic design.

 ### Django packages
 To build this project the following packages needs to be installed:
 <details><summary>CLICK HERE to expand the full requirements.txt file details</summary>